almestre/hosynet/README.md

 3. 'modularity_test.m'
 4. '3_estimate_best_gamma.py'

-The interpretation of the resulting plot is explained in:
-Weir et al. (2017).
+The interpretation of the resulting plot is explained in Weir et al. (2017).
 Post-Processing Partitions to Identify Domains of Modularity Optimization.
 Algorithms, 10:93.

 ## plot_graph.py